adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter6/mvc.md

   </system.web>
 ```

 The `<compilation>` and `<httpRuntime>` values should already be present.
 The `<authentication>` section is new.
-Once you deploy this code
-to Azure App Service, you will be redirected to your authentication provider.
-Once the authentication process is complete, you will receive
-a page indicating successful authentication, with a link back to the website.
+Once you deploy this code to Azure App Service, you will be redirected to your authentication provider.
+Once the authentication process is complete, you will receive a page indicating successful authentication, with a link back to the website.

 !!! warn "Use a private browsing window for testing"
-    One of the major problems with using Azure AD for authentication as a developer is that the Azure Portal authentication uses the same
+    One of the major problems with using Azure AD for authentication as a developer is that the Azure Portal authentication uses the same providers.
-    providers.
 This can cause problems in your app.
 Always use a private browsing window and/or a different browser for testing your code.

 ### Using Anti-Forgery Tokens

 One of the gotchas for using ASP.NET MVC with Azure App Service Authentication is that the Anti-Forgery Token no longer works as advertised.
-If
-you try to use the anti-forgery token on POST operations (and the associated `[ValidateAntiForgeryToken]` within your controller), you will receive
-the following exception:
+If you try to use the anti-forgery token on POST operations (and the associated `[ValidateAntiForgeryToken]` within your controller), you will receive the following exception:

 > A claim of type 'http://schemas.xmlsoap.org/ws/2005/05/identity/claims/nameidentifier' or 'http://schemas.microsoft.com/accesscontrolservice/2010/07/claims/identityprovider' was not present on the provided ClaimsIdentity.
 To enable anti-forgery token support with claims-based authentication, please verify that the configured claims provider is providing both of these claims on the ClaimsIdentity instances it generates.
 If the configured claims provider instead uses a different claim type as a unique identifier, it can be configured by setting the static property AntiForgeryConfig.UniqueClaimTypeIdentifier.

 Unfortunately, the logic here is wrong.
-Check the [source code][5] and you will see that both listed claims must be present to not throw
+Check the [source code][5] and you will see that both listed claims must be present to not throw the exception.
-the exception.
 The Azure App Service Authentication claims do not include the `identityprovider` claim.

-So much for the bug.
 With the advent of .NET Core, I do not expect this bug to be fixed.
-The workaround is to explicitly specify the identifier
-to use somewhere in your application startup:
+The workaround is to explicitly specify the identifier to use somewhere in your application startup:

 ```csharp
 AntiForgeryConfig.UniqueClaimTypeIdentifier = ClaimTypes.NameIdentifier;